oxfordroadmapping/country-profiles-clean-up-zh_hant/africa/cote-divoire.md

 ## 政府

 ### 國家名稱
-- `conventional long form`: Republic of Côte d'Ivoire
+- `常用長名`: Republic of Côte d'Ivoire
-- `conventional short form`: Côte d'Ivoire
+- `常用短名`: Côte d'Ivoire
-- `local long form`: République de Côte d'Ivoire
+- `當地語長名`: République de Côte d'Ivoire
-- `local short form`: Cote d'Ivoire
+- `當地語短名`: Cote d'Ivoire
-- `former`: Ivory Coast
+- `前任`: Ivory Coast
-- `etymology`: name reflects the intense ivory trade that took place in the region from the 15th to 17th centuries **note**:  pronounced coat-div-whar
+- `语源学`: name reflects the intense ivory trade that took place in the region from the 15th to 17th centuries **note**:  pronounced coat-div-whar

 ### 政府類型
 presidential republic

 ### 首都
-- `name`: Yamoussoukro (legislative capital), Abidjan (administrative capital); note - although Yamoussoukro has been the official capital since 1983, Abidjan remains the administrative capital as well as the officially designated economic capital; the US, like other countries, maintains its Embassy in Abidjan
+- `名稱`: Yamoussoukro (legislative capital), Abidjan (administrative capital); note - although Yamoussoukro has been the official capital since 1983, Abidjan remains the administrative capital as well as the officially designated economic capital; the US, like other countries, maintains its Embassy in Abidjan
-- `geographic coordinates`: 6 49 N, 5 16 W
+- `地理坐標`: 6 49 N, 5 16 W
-- `time difference`: UTC 0 (5 hours ahead of Washington, DC, during Standard Time)
+- `時差`: UTC 0 (5 hours ahead of Washington, DC, during Standard Time)
-- `etymology`: Yamoussoukro is named after Queen YAMOUSSOU, who ruled in the village of N'Gokro in 1929 at the time of French colonization; the village was renamed Yamoussoukro, the suffix "-kro" meaning "town" in the native Baoule language; Abidjan's name supposedly comes from a misunderstanding; tradition states that an old man carrying branches met a European explorer who asked for the name of the nearest village; the man, not understanding and terrified by this unexpected encounter, fled shouting "min-chan m’bidjan," which in the Ebrie language means: "I return from cutting leaves"; the explorer, thinking that his question had been answered, recorded the name of the locale as Abidjan; a different version has the first colonists asking native women the name of the place and getting a similar response
+- `语源学`: Yamoussoukro is named after Queen YAMOUSSOU, who ruled in the village of N'Gokro in 1929 at the time of French colonization; the village was renamed Yamoussoukro, the suffix "-kro" meaning "town" in the native Baoule language; Abidjan's name supposedly comes from a misunderstanding; tradition states that an old man carrying branches met a European explorer who asked for the name of the nearest village; the man, not understanding and terrified by this unexpected encounter, fled shouting "min-chan m’bidjan," which in the Ebrie language means: "I return from cutting leaves"; the explorer, thinking that his question had been answered, recorded the name of the locale as Abidjan; a different version has the first colonists asking native women the name of the place and getting a similar response

 ### 行政區劃
 12 districts and 2 autonomous districts*; Abidjan*, Bas-Sassandra, Comoe, Denguele, Goh-Djiboua, Lacs, Lagunes, Montagnes, Sassandra-Marahoue, Savanes, Vallee du Bandama, Woroba, Yamoussoukro*, Zanzan